cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-In this document, we define frameworks for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+In this document, we define frameworks for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional component algorithm and a PQ KEM.
 Hybrid KEMs built using these frameworks provide strong security properties as long as the underlying algorithms are secure.